trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 }
 ```

-#### Also Known As
+### Also Known As

-The `alsoKnownAs` property in the root of the DID document MAY contain any DID that has the same AID, see [[ref: AID controlled identifier]].
+1. The `alsoKnownAs` property in the root of the DID document MAY contain any DID that has the same AID.
 See the [[ref: designated aliases]] section for information on how an AID anchors the `alsoKnownAs` identifiers to their [[ref: KERI event stream]].

-It is anticipated that implementations of this DID method will serve the `did:webs` and corresponding `did:web`
+1. `did:webs` DIDs SHOULD serve the `did:webs` and corresponding `did:web`as an `alsoKnownAs` identifier.
-as an `alsoKnownAs` identifier.
-Likewise, any implementation of `did:webs` will provide the corresponding `did:keri` as an `alsoKnownAs` identifier.
+1. `did:webs` DIDs SHOULD will provide the corresponding `did:keri` as an `alsoKnownAs` identifier.
-Finally, the same `did:webs` may be served under
+1. The same AID MAY be associated with multiple `did:webs` DIDs, each with a different [[ref:host]] and/or path, but with the same AID.
-multiple domains at the same time but will only be verifiable if they are listed in the [[ref: designated aliases]] attestation.
+1. `did:webs` are only verifiable if they are listed in the [[ref: designated aliases]] attestation of the AID.

-For each [[ref: AID controlled identifier]] DID defined above an entry in the `alsoKnownAs` array
+1. For each [[ref: AID controlled identifier]] DID defined above an entry in the `alsoKnownAs` array
-in the DID document should be created.
-For the DID
+in the DID document SHOULD be created.

-`did:webs:example.com:Ew-o5dU5WjDrxDBK4b4HrF82_rYb6MX6xsegjq4n0Y7M` the following `alsoKnownAs`
-entries could be created:
+For the example DID `did:webs:example.com:Ew-o5dU5WjDrxDBK4b4HrF82_rYb6MX6xsegjq4n0Y7M` the following `alsoKnownAs` entries could be created:

 ```json
 {